colabug/AndroidKatas/README.md

 > Note: You can reference this exercise repeatedly while practicing TDD with Robolectric.

+If you'd like a guided walk through of this process, grab a copy of my [video series](http://www.gum.co/AndroidKataIntro)!

 # Exercise

 We will be implementing two different activities.